1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-The C-4 II cell line finds valuable applications in various fields of research.
-In 3D cell culture, these cells offer an excellent model to study cell behavior and tissue formation in a more physiologically relevant environment.
-In cancer research, C-4 II cells provide insights into cervical carcinoma progression and potential therapeutic targets.
-Additionally, in infectious disease research, their interaction with human papilloma virus 18 (HPV-18) offers valuable insights into viral infections and possible antiviral strategies.
-Furthermore, in sexually transmitted disease research, studying HPV-18’s impact on these cells helps understand the pathogenesis and transmission of the virus, aiding in the development of preventive measures and treatments.
+The C-4 II cell line is widely applied across multiple research disciplines.
+In 3D cell culture, these cells serves as a robust model for investigating cellular behavior and tissue architecture in physiologically relevant 3D environments.
+In cancer research, C-4 II cells is instrumental in exploring cervical carcinoma progression and identifying therapeutic targets.
+Additionally, in infectious disease research, their interaction with human papilloma virus 18 (HPV-18)provides a model to study viral-host interactions and evaluate antiviral approaches.
+Furthermore, in sexually transmitted disease research, studying HPV-18’s impact on these cells contributes to understanding the virus’s pathogenesis and transmission dynamics, aiding in the development of preventive measures and treatments.